jacqueslareau/perl-dancer-angular-seed/README.md

 This is used by grunt to build the files that will be used in production.

 At development stage, use the normal html tags to include javascript and css files.
+This allows us to develop our AngularJS apps and not have to grunt after each modifications.
 For this to work, we use template toolkit to select between compiled and normals assets.
 You can view how it's done in the views/layouts/main.tt file.

-This allows us to develop our AngularJS apps and not have to grunt after each modifications.

 ## Notes

 Be sure to use AngularJS array notation to declare functions.
 It is required to make sure uglify doesn't break your code.

-## Dependencies

-You need the following softwares installed on your system:

-- node (0.10.20+)
-- npm (1.3.11+)
-- bower (1.2.8+)
-- grunt (0.4.2+)
-- Perl and Perl Dancer 1